Anita Finlay

-Speaking primarily on women's empowerment, Anita is a media critic and commentator on many other syndicated radio and TV programs around the country.
-Anita Finlay has also spoken before such groups as MENSA, NAPW, VFA, the Women's Leadership Forum, NOW and colleges such as USC, UCLA and Pasadena City College, where her book Dirty Words on Clean Skin is part of the curriculum.
+Speaking primarily on women's empowerment, Finaly is a media critic and commentator on many other syndicated radio and TV programs around the country.
+Finlay has also spoken before such groups as MENSA, NAPW, VFA, the Women's Leadership Forum, NOW and colleges such as USC, UCLA and Pasadena City College, where her book Dirty Words on Clean Skin is part of the curriculum.
 Finlay also taught seminars on Marketing Yourself As An Actor: Presentation, Personality and Performance at UCLA Extension, In The Act, UC San Diego as well as guest lecturing at various acting schools and studios in Los Angeles.

 Finlay started Queens College at age 16, after attending Hunter College High School.
 She took a leave of absence from Queens College after her second year in order to work in a law firm.
 After a one-year sabbatical she went back and completed her B.A., graduating Magna Cum Laude.

 A supporter of Hillary Clinton's presidential campaign in 2008, Finlay blogged extensively for Larry Johnson's No Quarter blog and Uppity Woman.
 Her work has been featured on Real Clear Politics, Memeorandum and several other widely read political blogs.
 She is currently on the writing staff of The New Agenda, a bi-partisan organization dedicated to improving the lives of women and girls.